 (Continue by showing the presentation and delivering the content in the Lesson Background section.)

 Lesson Background and Concepts for Teachers

-This second lesson in the unit introduces students to the concept of gears, which prepares them for the unit's subsequent design challenges that use LEGO MINDSTORMS NXT taskbots.
+This second lesson in the unit introduces students to the concept of gears, which prepares them for the unit's subsequent design challenges that use LEGO MINDSTORMS EV3 taskbots.
 Have students work individually or in small groups, depending upon the availability of LEGO robot supplies.

 Be ready to show students the 17-slide What Are Gears?
 What Do They Do?
 Presentation, a Microsoft® PowerPoint® file, to teach the lesson.
 Have ready a computer/projector with Internet access to also show two online videos and an animation at a website.
 In advance, make copies of the Gears Pre-Quiz and Gears Post-Quiz (one each per student), provided as both as attachments and slides, and the Get in Gear Worksheet (one per student).

 During the lesson, each group needs the following materials:

 - one 1/16 beam